Formerly known as the Initial Seeding service.

 (!)
 Check service availability with your backup service provider.

 (!)
 Services are available for Windows and Linux machines and is not available for Macs and application backup.

-Initial Seeding is a service which helps you if your Internet connection is too slow to back up large amounts of data or the entire machines to the cloud storage.
+Physical Data Shipping is a service which helps you if your Internet connection is too slow to back up large amounts of data or the entire machines to the cloud storage.
 With this service you can save the first full backup locally and then send it to your backup service provider for upload.
 After uploading the initial seeding backup, only the incremental backups to that full backup are uploaded to the cloud.

 Large Scale Recovery is a service that enables you to obtain a copy of the backups you have in the cloud storage.
 You can then recover data from this copy.
 Once you order Large Scale Recovery for a particular machine, the service provider sends you a hard disk drive with all of the backups made from this machine.
 You can recover data directly from the disk or copy the backups to a local or network folder.

-How to create initial seeding backup
+How to create Physical Data Shipping backup

-- Run Backup Management console.
+- Run Cyber Protection console.

 - Select the machine to back up and start creating a new backup plan.
 It is not possible to create initial seeding backup to the existing backup plan, you need to create a new backup plan.